-A system to sift through cryptocurrency news sites, because otherwise you'll get overloaded with random stuff that was probably very noisy during its five minutes of fame, but will be completely irrelevant to your investment or trading decisions.Blog · [research] · Author: KarlVonBahnhof
+A system to sift through cryptocurrency news sites, because otherwise you'll get overloaded with random stuff that was probably very noisy during its five minutes of fame, but will be completely irrelevant to your investment or trading decisions.Blog · [technical] · Author: KarlVonBahnhof

 The blockchain industry is still in a phase of rapid growth, and so the number of cryptocurrency news outlets is ever increasing.

 One one hand, this growing number of independent information resources goes very well with the concept of decentralization.
 There is absolutely nothing wrong with that.

 On the other hand, the problem for the user is how to sift through all the alternative sources that come up in web search.

 With legacy finance, one would probably go with coverage by outlets that are already well known and well reputed - but with blockchain news we can’t do that yet due to how new the industry is.